-The University may access user electronic information in connection with investigations of misconduct by members of the University community.
-Access may be authorized only when the authorizing person has determined that the investigation advances a legitimate institutional purpose and that there is a sufficient basis for it.
+The University may access user electronic information in connection with investigations of misconduct by members of the University community, but only when the authorizing person, after weighing the need for access with other University values, has determined that such investigation would advance a legitimate institutional purpose and that there is a sufficient basis for seeking such access.
+As described in Section VI of this policy, all decisions to access user electronic information are subject to review by an Oversight Committee.

 This policy does not apply to reviews of research misconduct allegations conducted under established School-based policies.